Online application is now open

 • Degree diplomas with transcripts;

 • An official electronic IELTS/TOEFL certificate (except Home edition) (valid at the time of document submission) sent to the University through IELTS/TOEFL VERIFICATION SERVICES.
-Code for IELTS: Nazarbayev University.
+Code for IELTS: NU.
 Code for TOEFL: 6762

 • Document confirming English as the language of instruction (only for applicants who earned their degree in a program which was taught in English and request an exemption from submitting IELTS or TOEFL);